Band-in-a-Box 2019 New Feature - Song Picker Redesigned

 A: We have packages for first-time or existing customers.
 Use the convenient chart to find the right package for you.

-A: Yes, Band-in-a-Box is pre-installed on a hard drive.
-You can use it directly from the hard disk, or copy it to your computer.
+A: Yes, in addition to e-delivery/download, you can choose during checkout to get a physical backup copy hard drive for only $25 US (free shipping).
+You can use Band-in-a-Box directly from the hard disk, or copy it to your computer.